How to Avoid Inheritance Tax on Property in the UK

 Consider Business Property Relief (BPR)

-If you run a business or hold qualifying shares, Business Property Relief may allow you to reduce or eliminate IHT on those assets.
+If you run a business or hold qualifying shares, Business Property Relief may allow you to significantly reduce your IHT on those assets.
 This won’t apply to residential property but can offset other estate values.

-Is It Legal to Avoid Inheritance Tax on Property?
+Is It Legal to Use Tax Planning Strategies on Inheritance Tax on Property?

 Yes—using legal exemptions, reliefs, and trusts is entirely legitimate.
 The UK government encourages smart estate planning.
 However, overly aggressive tax avoidance schemes can be challenged by HMRC.
 That’s why we recommend working with trusted professionals.